gioisco/cxresume/README.md

 Quick Start

 - `cxresume` — opens a split‑pane TUI.
 The top pane lists sessions; the bottom pane previews recent dialog.
 Press Enter to launch `codex resume <sessionId>` for the selected session.
+- `cxresume cwd` — focuses on the current workspace directory.
+Sessions created via this command are tracked in `.cxresume_sessions` under your project and filtered automatically.

 Why cxresume

 - Resume Codex sessions instantly from prior logs
+- Workspace-scoped session recovery with one command (`cxresume cwd`)
 - Search and load sessions from history with one command
 - Uses Codex’s native `resume` command (no primer/injection needed)
 - Works as an interactive TUI or non‑interactive CLI